 Just Say: “Okay Google, talk to the virtual nurse”

 Are you ever feeling lonely?
 Wish there was someone who could listen to your problems and offer soothing words?
 Sentimental Friend is always there for you, no matter the time of day.
 Whether you’re happy or sad, Sentimental Friend can provide you with insight and words of encouragement.

 Just Say: “Hey Google, talk to Sentimental Friend”

 16. Finally, Try Some Follow-Up Questions

 As you can see, Google Home speakers can do much more than play music.
-Use the built-in Google Assistant to play a game, help you relax, and much more.
-You’ll be glad that you did.
+Use the built-in Google Assistant (check our Google Home Cheat Sheet for a handy list) to play a game, enjoy some soothing sounds, and maybe even entertain yourself by asking Google Home funny questions.
+You’ll be glad that you did!